Plan the conversation carefully.

 Use the page by the next move

-Reader aimI need a practical way to talk about deactivation strategies in the attachment part of the relationship.
+Reader aimI need a practical way to talk about can you see attachment style in texts? look at patterns, not labels in the attachment part of the relationship.

 Try nextFor deactivation strategies, turn the attachment concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.